 Nebulous org charts

 Selling to SMBs usually means convincing one or two people that your solution is what they need.
 Once you go up market, you’re looking at convincing an average of almost seven people per deal.
-To make matters even more challenging, you can’t rely on an org chart to point you to the decision-maker.
+To make the enterprise sales process even more challenging, you can’t rely on an org chart to point you to the decision-maker.
 While the VP or CXO should be final authority, the reality is rarely that simple.
 There are all sorts of influencers and cranks in the mix, too, so you’ll need a bit of inside help to navigate successfully to a close.

 Once you’ve turned your prospect into your champion, he or she should be able to clue you in to who’s who, but going into the first meeting with insider insight can be a game-changer.
 A little debrief from a current or former employee who’s familiar with the team and the company’s buying process can help you get to closed-won a lot faster and without having to dodge so many obstacles along the way.